ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 **How could we improve upon this?**

-<span style="color: red">Anything else to add here - is my suggestion below ok? - Han</span>

-For embodied carbon, the days per week working for GWF may be misleading.
-For example for several of the monitors, whilst we know they are BYOD and only used occasionally, we know they aren't used for anything else on the other days.
-This is in contrast to laptops which are used at home for other things on non-working days.
-Considering usage is relevant for thinking about operational emissions eg energy use.
-But it probably doesn't make much sense to divide the embodied carbon in this way, the carbon has still be spent as the device exists and sits in an office somewhere.
-Our detailed calculations could be refined through collecting better data about usage.

-<span style="color: red">After some rework and calcs, I don't think the above paragraph is relevant anymore.
-We've attributed the embodied carbon of BYOD devices (laptops and monitors) based on number of working days per 7 day week, specifically for GWF carbon accounting.
-Non-BYODs are fully accountable 100% to GWF.
-Whilst, yes, the embodied carbon exists in any case, for devices used personally, those carbon emissions are only partially attributable to GWF. <br><br>
+We realised the *BYOD_Attributional_factor* is a flexible and optional factor.

+GWF made the decision to attribute a portion of the embodied carbon from BYOD laptops and monitors to itself, as we felt that GWF should take some responsibility for it.
+There is some complication around taking into account how much a BYOD is used in the office vs at home, and modelling that well.
+We realised there is a big difference between laptops which are portable, and monitors which are not.
+Therefore dividing everything by seven days a week didn't always make sense.
+Laptops might be taken home to use on the weekend, but a BYOD monitor, stationed in a home office isn't likely to be used all that much on the weekend.
+We decided a sensible factor on a case by case basis, and could work that up into a more robust methodology later down the line.

-Now, this could be looked at in other ways, this "attributional factor" as we've now called it is somewhat a flexible and optional factor.
-GWF (commendably) made the decision to attribute a portion of the embodied carbon to itself, as you feel that GWF is somewhat responsible for it.
-And in this detailed view, we re-calculated it to take into consideration days per week, rather than the arbitrary 70% in the high-level estimate.
-A simpler model could simply be 5/7 days per week assuming all full-time BYODs, and you could go even further only assume x days per year of working, but that's going even more detailed.
-Or, you could simply take full responsibility for the BYODs, as without them, your employees wouldn't be able to do their job at all, which is an even simpler view.<br><br>
+Given how large a slice of the overall emissions this section represents, this feels worthy of more work/research.
+Is this approach more helpful than the arbitrary 70% used in the high-level estimate?
+Or, should an organisation simply take full responsibility for the BYODs, as without them employees wouldn't be able to do their job at all - an even simpler view.
 Another way to look at it, is that an organisation could simply write-off BYOD embodied carbon entirely, simply because they didn't acquire the equipment themselves at all.
 Not a commendable, or responsible approach, but arguably "fair" in accounting terms.

 So, is this a perfect way of calculating the embodied carbon, taking into account condition, BYOD, number of working days....
-I think we've made a reasonably detailed attempt, we've made some fair assumptions (conditions), tried to account for actual use of BYODs and non-BYODs, and tried to *fairly attribute something* to GWF.<br><br>
+We've made a reasonably detailed attempt with fair assumptions (conditions), tried to account for actual use of BYODs and non-BYODs, and tried to *fairly attribute something* to GWF.
-As for, "How could we improve this further?" - well, we could try to more accurately model the precise number of working days per year, rather than per week, and attribute it more precisely?
-Or, attempt to more precisely understand how much each individual and device uses their equipment (personally, for work, not at all...).
-But I think the bottom line and take-away here is that like all these detailed calculations; as long as the method is clearly explained, assumptions are reasonable, believeable, backed up with some research and supporting evidence, that there is total transparency as to how these figures were produced, I think this is good as it can be.
-At least until another method, more research and evidence comes to light, and then...
-I think that will simply and only further enhance what we have already. - David</span>

 [To the top](#top)